John Lord (footballer, born 1937)

 John Lord (2 April 1937 – 30 July 2021) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
 Although he played his early football in Echuca he was recruited from the Lismore Football Club on the Western Plains of Victoria where he was stationed with Elders Smith, now Elders Limited.

 A strong mark, Lord was used by coach Norm Smith in both defence and attack.
-He played most of his early football down back and was a Melbourne premiership player in 1957, 1959 and 1960.
-In the 1964 VFL Grand Final he kicked two goals from the forward pocket to help his side to victory over Collingwood and earn his fourth premiership.
+He played most of his early football in the backline and was a Melbourne premiership player in 1957, 1959 and 1960.
+He was widely considered the best on ground in the 1960 VFL grand final, with his dominance at centre half back against tough Collingwood forward Murray Weidemann being a major contributing factor to his team holding Collingwood to only four scoring shots and a score of 2.2 (14) for the match.
+In the 1964 VFL grand final, he kicked two goals from the forward pocket to help his side to victory again Collingwood and win his fourth premiership.